Market Analysts see NIO Inc. [NIO] gaining to $34. Time to buy?

-Compared to the average trading volume of 53.61M shares, NIO reached a trading volume of 52112704 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for NIO stock reached $33.75 billion, with 1.57 billion shares outstanding and 1.03 billion shares in the current float.
+Compared to the average trading volume of 54.36M shares, NIO reached a trading volume of 56715375 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Barclays have made an estimate for NIO Inc. shares, keeping their opinion on the stock as Overweight, with their previous recommendation back on February 08, 2022.
 While these analysts kept the previous recommendation, Macquarie raised their target price to Outperform.
 The new note on the price target was released on January 12, 2022, representing the official price target for NIO Inc. stock.
 Previously, the target price had yet another raise to $45, while Bernstein analysts kept a Mkt Perform rating on NIO stock.